orest-orest/news-app/README.md

-Application site to display world news using React, Redux and Router.
-API what i use is http://newsapi.org/.
+Application site to display world news using React and Redux.
+API what I useDd is http://newsapi.org/.

 # General functionality:
 * Authenticate user (login + logout button on profile page)
 * Site have 4 clickable pages
 * Takes latest world news

-At the moment, the link with my aplication https://orest-forest.github.io/news-app/ is not work.
+At the moment, the link with my aplication https://orest-forest.github.io/news-app/ is not working.
 Due to the prohibition of the use of news images.
 But there is a possibility of local launch.

 # To get the frontend running locally: